 distribution method: a mechanism (comprising the Object Distribution Method and Packet Distribution Method) used by the MBSTF to deliver data to the MBS Client as part of a User Service.

 MBS Application Data Session: time, protocols and protocol state (i.e. parameters) provided by the MBSTF Client to the MBS-Aware Application.

+MBS Distribution Session Announcement: metadata entity consumed by the MBSTF Client that is used to advertise the current or imminent availability of an MBS Distribution Session in the MBS System that provides parameters needed by the MBSTF Client to receive it.

 MBS Application Service: an end-user service for which parts or all of the data are accessible by activating the reception of an MBS User Service.